Xeno69/Domination/co30_Domination.Altis/readme.txt

 3.94
 - Changed: New server lobby param d_no_mortar_ar "Mortar bag packs in Virtual Arsenal", default no, means no mortar in VA
+- Fixed: Use correct position for barracks building fake ruin

 3.93
 - Fixed: When With AI is enabled do not delete UAV AI